 CAD and design tools apps are another type that from the beginning may look like a sub-type of an interactive application.
 But you better separate those, as CAD apps are usually way more complicated and require more skills from the end-user.

-This type is not only about Photoshop and Autodesk 3ds Max, but there are also many other things like Home Design 3D Outdoor/Garden app where less prepared users can do their home design in 3D.
-Also, there are many examples of photo editing software like the Snapseed app.
+This type is not only about Photoshop and Autodesk 3ds Max.
+There are also many other things like Home Design 3D Outdoor/Garden app where less prepared users can do their home design in 3D.
+Also, there are many examples of image editing free online software like the Snapseed app.

 So, how much does it cost to create a CAD design tool?
 The app development price range varies from $55,000 to $380,000.

 Virtual reality apps are the most promising type, but still undeveloped from a hardware point of view.
 We all know about VR.
 The hype started when Google released Cardboard and turned every mobile phone into a simple headset at a price of less than $10.
 After that, the industry started to grow fast, especially in games, training, and simulations.